Cyber Resilience Act (CRA) - no time to wait

 00:03:03: What are you tired of hearing?

-00:03:11: I don't need to care about Cyber Security.
+00:03:11: I don't need to care about cyber security.

-00:03:13: Do you still hear that?
+00:03:13: still hear that?

-00:03:14: Yes, indeed.
+00:03:15: Yes, indeed.

-00:03:16: We still have talks where we hear on the one side that it's not my deal or what we also
+00:03:15: We still have talks where we hear on the one side that it's not my deal or what we also often hear, but this is getting better is about people who not yet really looked into it, who just start to look into.

-00:03:28: it, who just start to look into what does this mean for me.
+00:03:30: what does this mean for me.

 00:03:32: But time is ticking, right?

-00:03:33: Yes, that's true.
+00:03:34: Yes, that's true.

-00:03:35: Time is ticking.
+00:03:35: time is ticking.

-00:03:36: In 2027, there will be the enforcement of the Cyber Resilience Act and I can only encourage
+00:03:36: In two thousand twenty seven, there will be the enforcement of the Cyber Resilience Act.

-00:03:43: everyone, every machine builder to really have a look into this, to build a Cyber Security
+00:03:41: And I can only encourage everyone, every machine builder to really have a look into this to build a cybersecurity strategy to be prepared.

 00:03:51: What are the biggest obstacles for your customers?

-00:03:55: Actually where do they need help?
+00:03:56: where do they need help?

-00:03:58: The new thing for them is that the first time the security is something which affects the
+00:03:58: the new thing for them is that the first time the security is something which affects the whole life cycle of the product of the machine.

 00:04:09: So it does not end with the commissioning of the machine.